 If you think you’ll be using vacuum bags consistently, the premium option are the VacBird Vacuum Storage Bags with Electric Pump.

-The really cool thing here is the poweful electric air pump which makes it much easier and faster to draw air out of the vacuum bags.
+The really cool thing here is the powerful electric air pump which makes it much easier and faster to draw air out of the vacuum bags.
 Operation just takes the push of one button to start/stop.

 You can get yourself a perfect sized Storage Container from Amazon.
 Some people get one large container, while others get a few smaller ones to hold each spool of filament.